“The difference between reading and studying is intensity, focus, and a willingness to act on what you have learned.” – Jeff Gitomer

 When you feel overwhelmed, it’s essential to pause and change the pace.

 If you don’t study, a great deal can be lost in the process.
 When trying something new, consider a couple of questions:

 You’ve got to make learning practical by putting new information and knowledge to work.
 Once you’ve tried out new information in the work environment, it will stick better.

 Knowledge that does not manifest in creative output is useless.
 If you feel overwhelmed, slow down.
 Learn a little bit by trying new things out.
 Add daily to your tool bag.
-You’ll be amazed with the progress.
+You’ll be amazed by the progress.